bofrank/ReactFormAsynch/README.md

 # ReactFormAsynch

-A lightweight React library for handling asynchronous form validation and submission with ease.
+A lightweight React library for asynchronous form validation and submission.

 ## Features